 Summer, sun, umbrella drinks, white sand beaches: sounds great?
-It is…if only there wasn’t the fear of losing your summer body when you have spent so much time during the last weeks and months getting in top form for your holiday.
+It is…if only there wasn’t the fear of losing your bikini figure when you have spent so much time during the last weeks and months getting in top form for your holiday.

 So how can you survive even a 3-week holiday without massive effects on physical fitness?
 Objectively speaking, 3 weeks of vacation from training will not harm you – on the contrary: an abstinence of several weeks can even work wonders when it comes to physical regeneration.
 In the end, a longer break may often be exactly what the body needs to get back on track.

 Those who are still plagued by a bad conscience, still have the possibility to visit a fitness studio at the holiday resort and continue where they stopped before the departure.
 Alternatively, a holiday is also a good chance to set new, unusual training stimuli: many exercises can be done everywhere.
 Use your body weight or the local facilities.
 There is no pull-up bar available?
 No problem…just do your chin-ups on the next crooked palm tree.
 You can also do dips on 2 different chairs and so on.
 Concentrate on a higher repetition range – your strength endurance, which is often neglected anyway.

 HERE IS A SMALL LIST OF EXERCISES THAT YOU CAN DO ALMOST ANYWHERE: